fasenderos/nodejs-order-book/README.md

 // If you want you can safely remove all logs preceding the `lastOp` id of the snapshot, and continue to save each subsequent log to the database await removePreviousLogs(snapshot.lastOp)

-// On server restart get the snapshot from the database and initialize the order book const logs = await getLogs() const lob = new OrderBook({ snapshot, journal: log enableJournaling: true });
+// On server restart get the snapshot and logs from the database and initialize the order book const logs = await getLogs() const snapshot = await getSnapshot();

+const lob = new OrderBook({ snapshot, journal: log enableJournaling: true });
 ```